sorcerers-apprentices/chess/README.md

 - Start server: `$ npm run start`
 - Now you can open the client side to the address: `http://localhost:4200/` (if this port will be used by another application, the builder will automatically select another port and show it in the console)

+### To test the application:

+> [!INFO]
+> You don't need env variables to run the project.

+1. You can create a new user by registering via email.

+2. Use the test user data:

+- Email:`angular-chess-test@mailinator.com`
+- Username: `test-user`
+- Password `Pasword123`

 ## Available scripts

 - `$ npm run start` — Starts the development server and automatically opens the project in the browser.